KhalidMustafaElenani/KhalidMustafaElenani/README.md

 ### 👋 Greetings, I’m Khalid!
-I’m an Artificial Intelligence Engineer focused on building practical, production-oriented AI systems that solve real problems.
+I’m a Software Engineer focused on building practical, production-oriented AI systems that solve real problems.
 My work spans machine learning, computer vision, and data science, with a strong foundation in cloud infrastructure and cybersecurity, enabling me to design AI solutions that are not only intelligent—but also secure, scalable, and reliable.

 I care less about hype and more about measurable impact: models that work, pipelines that scale, and systems that survive the real world.